RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

    	- Credentials : select use the authenticated credentials
    	- Define the name of the connection

-3. Select the profile and open RDP connection with the server
+3. Open the browser, connect to htt://http://198.71.59.129:9443 and select the profile and open RDP connection with the server

-Connect a RDP session to the RDS Host using the Secondary Broker =

-1. Open Thinfinity Configuration Manager from the first server, select Profiles and Add RDP connection

-2. On the form complete the following
-	- name: RDP session in RDS Host
-	- Click "open in new tab"
-	- Select RDP
-	- Computer: complete the second IP address
-	- Select Use the authenticated credentials
-	- Accept the configuration

-3. Apply the configuration in the Configuration Manager

-4. Open the browser and select the "RDS session in RDS Host".
-A new tab will be open with the RDP connection.

 Configure and test a Remote application running in the RDS host =

-For this example we could use different kind of applications or at least, Windows Accesories like notepad.
-In my example I will use Microsoft Office components.

-1. Deploy Microsoft office using the default configuration in the secondary server where RDS is running.
+1. Deploy Microsoft office using the default configuration in the Secondary Broker Server where RDS is running.
+Remember to configure the Office License as for a Shared Computer, if you don't do it at the Office setup you have another opportunity.
+Use Registry Editor to add a String value (Reg_SZ) of SharedComputerLicensing with a setting of 1 under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\ClickToRun\Configuration.

-2. In the first server open Thinfinity Configuration Manager, select Profiles and Add RDP connection
+2. In the Primary Broker Server open Thinfinity Configuration Manager, select Profiles and Add RDP connection

 3. On the form complete the following
 	- name: WinWord
 	- Click "open in new tab"
 	- Select RDP
-	- Computer: complete the IP address of the secondary server
+	- Computer: complete the IP address of the secondary server or if you have more than a server in the pool you could use 127.0.0.1 to use any server asigned to it
-	- Select Ask for new credentials
+	- Select Ask for new credentials (because we are using users from that Second Broker server who have RDS permissions)
  	- In the Program tab complete the following
   		- Program Path and file name: "C:\Program Files (x86)\Microsoft Office\root\Office16\WINWORD.EXE"
     		- Deselect "Show Windows Logon and Logout Screen"